amberbcastro/Heart-Attack-Prediction/README.md

 # Feedfoward Neural Network:
 The feedfoward neural network created performed adequetly, but it could refined by making some changes.
 There are different suggestions that could be made for the future.
 Some include:
 * Use more of the variables in the dataset.
 The only variables used in the dataset for the neural network were variables of a binary form.
 For future analysis, using more variables can aid in the model's success.
 While neural networks can be computationally expensive with multiple variables, using more variables can allow for a more practically significant model.
 * Use an automatic hyperparamter tuner.
 Hyperparameters are the variables set before the training process begins, and controls how the model learns.
 The hyperparameters control the paramters the model creates.
 Using a tuner requires computational power, as it runs a set amount of iterations.
 However, using a tuner allows for desirable results.
+* Use more than one hidden layer.
+Also, use more than two hidden neurons.
+Using multiple hidden layers along with multiple hidden neurons can allow for the model to learn from the training data better.

 ## Credits
 * Amber Castro -